basiliqio/basiliq/README.md

           schema: public   # The schema this relationship's resource is bound to in the database
           table: comments  # The name of the table bound to this relationship's resource
         enabled: true      # `true` if this relationship is enabled
-        field: article     # The field on which this relationship is bound
+        field: article     # The field to which this relationship is bound
       public__peoples:
         target:
           schema: public
           table: peoples
-        through:           # For Many-to-Many relationships identify the bucket table
+        through:           # Identifies the bucket table for Many-to-Many relationships
           schema: public   # The schema of the bucket resource
           table: comments  # The table of the bucket resource
-          field: author    # The field on which that this relationship's resource is bound to the bucket resource
+          field: author    # The field linking the relationship's resource and the bucket resource
         enabled: true
         field: id
 [...]